 - 1) Verse 1 reads differently in other translations: NLT says, "Just then."
 NASB, "and behold.", NIV "came along."
-What is the meaning behind these phrasing?
-Leader notes: it was set up by God, Boaz taking seat implies that he didn't know when he'd see the relative.
-The phrasing indicates God was orchestrating the meeting. - 2) What stands out to you about Boaz's approach to handling this situation in these verses?
+What is the meaning behind these phrasing? - 2) What stands out to you about Boaz's approach to handling this situation in these verses?
 List verses. - 3) What's so different about this event verses the event (the threshing floor) in chapter three?